C-Statin 120 Capsules

 - Product Literature

 C-Statin capsules are an all-natural nutritional supplement proven to support normal angiogenesis.† Angiogenesis is the process which promotes the formation of new blood vessels.
 The recruitment of new blood vessels plays a crucial role in abnormal cell growth and survival.

 C-Statin contains a proprietary extract of bindweed, comprised of proteoglycan molecules (PGMs) and has no recorded adverse side effects.
 PGMs have been demonstrated to have significant anti-angiogenic and immunostimulatory effects.† C-Statin has been shown to inhibit new blood vessel growth up to 73% and abnormal cell growth up to 96.8%.1 This product is commonly used with Imm-Kine.

-Caution: If you are pregnant or lactating, if you are recovering from a recent surgery, or have a heart or circulatory condition consult your healthcare professional before using this product.
+Caution: If you are pregnant or lactating, if you are recovering from a recent surgery, or have a heart or circulatory condition consult a licensed medical professional before using this product.

 †The above statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease and results may vary.